D4V3M0NK/meshcentral-meshAgentController/README.md

 There needs to be a separate connection file for each host/port combination that you want access to.
 Additionally, each connection file will use a unique local port.

+## Latest changes
+- Ability to place connection files in their own folder

 ## Suggested Approach
-1. Create a specific folder that will contain all your connection files.
-For simplicity, also place the `meshcmd` executable into this same folder.
+1. Create a specific folder that will contain all your connection files. ~~For simplicity, also place the `meshcmd` executable into this same folder.~~
-1. Download the `meshaction.txt` file for that _specific_ host into the same folder.
-Each host within MeshCentral uses a specific ID that's listed in its `meshaction.txt` file, so you can't use one and expect it to work for other hosts.
-However, that being said, you _can_ use the same file and edit it slightly to connect to the same remote host, just on a different port (see below).
+1. Download the `meshaction.txt` file for that _specific_ host and place it into the folder that will contain all your connection files
+   1. Each host within MeshCentral uses a specific ID that's listed in its `meshaction.txt` file, so you can't use one and expect it to work for other hosts.
+   1. That being said, you _can_ use the same file and edit it slightly to connect to the same remote host, just on a different port (see below).
 1. Edit the downloaded meshaction.txt as per the changes shown below:
     ```
     {